- 500g chicken breast, sliced thinly

 - 3 spring onions, sliced into 2cm pieces

-- Sprinkle chicken breast with baking soda (bicarb) and toss so that it is evenly coated.
-Set aside for 20 minutes while you prepare your vegetables.
-This will produce, soft tender chicken that will rival your favourite local takeaway (this method works with beef also).
+- Sprinkle the chicken breast with baking soda (bicarb) and toss so that it is evenly coated.
+Set aside for 20 minutes while you prepare the vegetables.
+This will produce soft, tender chicken that will rival your favourite local takeaway (this method works with beef, also).
 This step is optional (see note 1).

-- Rinse the chicken with tap water and dab with paper towel to remove excess water.
+- Rinse the chicken with tap water and dab it with a paper towel to remove excess water.

 - Prepare the sauce by mixing the corn flour and water together first.
-Then add the all purpose soy sauce or tamari, shoaxing wine, sesame oil and sugar.
+Then add the regular soy sauce, dark soy, Shaoxing wine, sesame oil and sugar.

 - Drizzle 1 tbsp of the sauce on the chicken and add the minced garlic.
 Toss so the chicken is evenly coated.

-- Heat a large frying pan on high heat, add the olive oil and chicken.
-Cook for 1 minute until the chicken is just sealed (it will still be raw in the centre).
+- Heat a large skillet on high heat, and add the olive oil and the chicken.
+Cook for 1 minute until the chicken is sealed (it will still be raw in the centre).

 - Add the cabbage and carrot.
-Cook stirring for 1-2 minutes until the cabbage begins to soften.
+Cook, stirring for 1-2 minutes until the cabbage softens.

 - Add the noodles and sauce.
-Cook 1 minute.
+Cook for 1 minute.

-- Stir through the bean sprouts and spring onions, cook for 30 seconds.
+- Stir through the bean sprouts and spring onions, and cook for 30 seconds.

 Note 1 – The time spent allowing the chicken to soften in the baking soda is well worth the results.
-If you are short for time, you can skip step 1 and continue following the recipe.
+If you are short on time, skip step 1 and follow the recipe.
 The chicken won’t be as soft but will still be delicious.

 MAKE AHEAD – Prepare the chicken and shred the vegetables up to 2 days before cooking for an extra fast, easy-to-put-together dinner.